0 of 0 for ""

 Taxes and distributed value

-Taxes play a key role financing public services in the areas of climate and environment, healthcare, social welfare, infrastructure, education and the legal system.
-In addition to the solutions and values Sweco experts create with clients in the projects, taxes and fees are considered an integral part of sustainable business operations.
+Taxes play a key role in financing public services in the areas of climate and environment, healthcare, social welfare, infrastructure, education and the legal system.
+In addition to the solutions and values Sweco experts create with clients in projects, taxes and fees are considered an integral part of sustainable business operations that contribute to society.
 Sweco pays taxes in accordance with local tax laws and regulations in the countries where the company operates.
 Sweco aspires to a high standard of tax management and provides transparent financial reports based on OECD principles, meaning that Group results are taxed where value is created.
-For 2022, Sweco paid SEK 389 million in income taxes.
-In addition to income taxes, Sweco contributes additional value related to salaries, pensions and employee benefits, dividends to shareholders, payments to suppliers, taxes and social fees.
+The tax policy serves as Sweco’s framework for tax management and is reviewed annually.
+For 2023, Sweco paid SEK 525 million (389) in company tax.
+In addition to company tax, Sweco contributes additional value related to salaries, pensions and employee benefits, dividends to shareholders, payments to suppliers, and taxes.
+Social fees, exclusive of pension costs, totalled SEK 2,570 million (2,165) in 2023.

 Suppliers

-Sweco’s supply chain is limited, and the most significant impact lies in client projects and collaborations with other parties.
-Sweco expects all its suppliers to comply not only with laws and regulations in the countries where they operate, but also with group-wide principles in Sweco’s Code of Conduct regarding health and safety, environmental management, business ethics, compliance, human rights and workers’ rights.
-For example, Sweco requires its sub-consultants to comply with the Sweco Code of Conduct.
-Furthermore, management and evaluation of supplier relations and procurement take place at business area level based on local policies and procedures.
-Sweco’s goal is to use ongoing dialogue to continuously improve the management of its supply chain and establish processes and tools to further develop sustainability performance.
+Sweco’s procurements broadly cover the following categories: sub-consultants, office space and IT, travel and employee costs other than salaries and remuneration.
+Although Sweco’s supply chain is limited and its most significant sustainability impact occurs in client projects and collaborations with other parties, Sweco expects all of its suppliers to comply not only with laws and regulations in the countries where they operate, but also with the principles in Sweco’s Supplier & Business Partner Code of Conduct.
+Suppliers are required to sign the Supplier & Business Partner Code of Conduct, which covers areas including health and safety, environmental management, business ethics, compliance, human rights and workers’ rights.
+Management and evaluation of supplier relations and procurement also take place at the business area level based on local policies and procedures.
+Sweco ensures regulation of sustainability requirements in its supplier and contract management through contractual commitments from the company’s suppliers.
+Sweco’s goal is to use ongoing dialogue to continuously improve the review and management of its supply chain and establish processes and tools to further develop sustainability performance.

 Human rights

-Sweco supports and respects human rights, as defined by international conventions and integrated into Sweco’s Code of Conduct.
+Sweco supports and respects human rights, as defined by international conventions.
+Sweco’s Code of Conduct and Supplier & Business Partner Code of Conduct also serve as the company’s group-wide human rights policy.
 Sweco has zero tolerance for human rights violations, child labour and inhumane working conditions.
 Sweco also does not permit discrimination or denial of employees’ collective bargaining rights.
-The company actively promotes equal rights and opportunities in the workplace, within Sweco and in the contacts with clients and other stakeholders.
+The company actively promotes equal rights and opportunities in the workplace, within Sweco and in contacts with clients and other stakeholders.
 The risk of human rights violations within Sweco’s own operations is deemed to be relatively minor.
 Human rights violations are mainly of concern in export projects conducted outside of Europe, with the risk of violation varying based on e.g. type of project, geographic location and the business partners Sweco works with.
 Human rights criteria are included in the tender review process for screening major Sweco projects, in the assessment of potential business partners and in the merger and acquisition process.
-No suspected violations of human rights were reported in 2022 and 2021.
+No suspected violations of human rights were reported in 2021, 2022, 2023 or 2024.

 The Sweco Ethics Line